oracle/node-oracledb/doc/api.md

 ##### Description

-This method creates a pool of connections with the specified username, password and connection string.
+This method creates a pool of connections with the specified user name, password and connection string.

 Internally, `createPool()` creates an [Oracle Call Interface Session